-- 4.3.1 Keeping in view the importance of credit discipline, at the time of opening of current accounts, banks should: - (i) insist on a declaration from the account holder to the effect that he is not enjoying any credit facility with any other commercial bank or obtain a declaration giving particulars of credit facilities enjoyed by him with any other commercial bank/s. - (ii) ascertain whether he / she is a member of any other co-operative society / bank; if so, the full details thereof such as name of the society / bank, number of shares held, details of credit facilities, such as nature, quantum, outstanding, due dates etc. should be obtained. - 4.3.2 In case the borrower is already enjoying any credit facility from any other commercial / co-operative bank, the bank opening a current account should duly inform the lending bank(s) concerned and also specifically insist on obtaining a "No Objection Certificate" from them.
+- 4.3.1 Keeping in view the importance of credit discipline, at the time of opening of current accounts, UCBs should: - (i) insist on a declaration from the account holder to the effect that he is not enjoying any credit facility with any other commercial bank or obtain a declaration giving particulars of credit facilities enjoyed by him with any other commercial bank/s. - (ii) ascertain whether he / she is a member of any other co-operative society / bank; if so, the full details thereof such as name of the society / bank, number of shares held, details of credit facilities, such as nature, quantum, outstanding, due dates etc. should be obtained. - 4.3.2 In case the borrower is already enjoying any credit facility from any other commercial / cooperative bank, the UCB opening a current account should duly inform the lending bank(s) concerned and also specifically insist on obtaining a "No Objection Certificate" from them.
 In case of a prospective customer who is a corporate or large borrower enjoying credit facilities from more than one bank, the banks may inform the consortium leader, if under consortium, and the banks concerned, if under multiple banking arrangement.
-In case a facility has been availed from a co-operative bank / society, it is essential for the bank to comply with the requirements of the Co-operative Societies Act / Rules of the state concerned in regard to membership and borrowings. - 4.3.3 Banks may open current accounts of prospective customers in case no response is received from the existing bankers after a minimum waiting period of a fortnight.
-If a response is received within a fortnight, banks should assess the situation with reference to information provided on the prospective customer by the bank concerned and are not required to solicit a formal no objection, consistent with true freedom to the customer of banks as well as needed due diligence on the customer by the bank.
+In case a facility has been availed from a cooperative bank / society, it is essential for the UCB to comply with the requirements of the Cooperative Societies Act / Rules of the state concerned in regard to membership and borrowings. - 4.3.3 UCBs may open current accounts of prospective customers in case no response is received from the existing bankers after a minimum waiting period of a fortnight.
+If a response is received within a fortnight, UCBs should assess the situation with reference to information provided on the prospective customer by the bank concerned and are not required to solicit a formal no objection, consistent with true freedom to the customer of banks as well as needed due diligence on the customer by the bank.

-4.4 Certification of Accounts of Non-Corporate Borrowers by Chartered Accountants
+4.4 Certification of Accounts of Non-Corporate Borrowers by Chartered Accountants in any case, be submitting audit certificate to the income-tax authorities, based on audit of their books of accounts by a Chartered Accountant.

 As per the Income Tax Act, 1961, filing of audited balance sheet and Profit & Loss Account is mandatory for certain types of non-corporate entities.
-Therefore, the banks must insist on the audited financial statements from the borrowers enjoying large limits; since such borrowers would, in any case, be submitting audit certificate to the income-tax authorities, based on audit of their books of accounts by a Chartered Accountant.
+Therefore, the UCBs must insist on the audited financial statements from the borrowers enjoying large limits; since such borrowers would,